Pug in North Carolina tests positive for coronavirus, may be first for dog in U.S.

 "Do not let pets interact with people or animals outside the household," the center says.
 "If a person inside the household becomes sick, isolate that person from everyone else, including pets."

-Heather McClean said she hopes the study will shed more light on how animals fare if exposed to the coronavirus.
+Heather McLean said she hopes the study will shed more light on how animals fare if exposed to the coronavirus.

 "I think because there's not a lot of studies and sampling of pets, we just don't know yet," she said.
 "My advice is just not to get too worried about it."